CsillaVamos/csillavamos/projects/weather_station_suitability.md

 ## Data
--seasonal precipitation sum, precipitation zones
+- seasonal precipitation sum, precipitation zones
--NDVI
+- NDVI
--atmospheric water vapour
+- atmospheric water vapour
--soil humidity
+- soil humidity
--average cloud fraction, monthly average cloud temperature -vector maps of roads, rivers, and settlements
+- average cloud fraction, monthly average cloud temperature
+- vector maps of roads, rivers, and settlements

 ## Methods
--To determine areas that are most accessible, various operations on appropriate datasets (shapefiles and a DEM) were performed using model builder in ArcGIS.
+- To determine areas that are most accessible, various operations on appropriate datasets (shapefiles and a DEM) were performed using model builder in ArcGIS.
--To determine which of the suitable areas are representative of regional climates, conditional Latin Hypercube sampling (cLHS, a sampling method that preserves as much input data variability as possible) was used.
+- To determine which of the suitable areas are representative of regional climates, conditional Latin Hypercube sampling (cLHS, a sampling method that preserves as much input data variability as possible) was used.
--Within ArcGIS, tools were used to combine datasets, classify, determine color schemes, and determine map design.
+- Within ArcGIS, tools were used to combine datasets, classify, determine color schemes, and determine map design.

 ## Tools
 - ArcGIS
--

 ## Outcome
 Identifies suitable locations to build new weather stations, taking into account accessibility and representation of different climate conditions.